binnall/sharepoint/PowerShell/WebPartsUsed/readme.md

 File Name | Description
 __________|_____________
-webparts.csv|Contains the web parts and the IDs for the corresponding web parts exampleoutput.csv|A pipe delimited output file that shows examples of what this script produces sites.csv|A csv of all the sites that this script should run on
+webparts.csv|Contains the web parts and the IDs for the corresponding web parts sites.csv|A csv of all the sites that this script should run on